vigetlabs/nav_lynx/README.md

 ## Config option

-There is one config option `selected_class`.
+There are a few config options: `selected_class`, `wrapper` and `wrapper_class`.
 If you want a different class then "selected" for selected nav items globally you can use this option to change that.
 You can set this inside your configuration in `config/application.rb` of your Rails application like so:

 ```rb
 module MyApplication